NGO Registration (Section 8 Company)

 Receipt of Certificate

-After successful verification, the ROC issues a Certificate of Incorporation, officially establishing your Section 8 company or NGO.
+After successful verification, the ROC may issue a Certificate of Incorporation for the Section 8 company or NGO, subject to statutory review and approval.

 Post-Registration Compliance